benzman81/homebridge-http-webhooks/README.md

 ## Push button
 For push buttons you can trigger a url of any system for "pushing the button.
 The button will be released automatically.

+## Light
+For lights you can trigger a url of any system for switching the ligth on or off.

 # Configuration
 Example config.json: